V-42 stiletto: History

 After receiving drawings of the proposed knife from its designers, prototypes of the V-42 were submitted by three knifemaking companies - Camillus Cutlery Co., Case Cutlery, and Cattaraugus Cutlery Co.
-Captain Dermot Michael "Pat" O'Neill, the First Special Service Force's close-combat instructor and a former Detective Sergeant of the Shanghai Municipal Police (the same police force in which Fairbairn and Sykes had served), recalled that Col. Frederick personally selected the Case prototype and gave authority for its acquisition.
+Captain Dermot Michael "Pat" O'Neill, the First Special Service Force's close-combat instructor and a former Detective Sergeant of the Shanghai Municipal Police (the same police force in which Fairbairn and Sykes had served), recalled that Colonel Frederick personally selected the Case prototype and gave authority for its acquisition.

-First issued in 1942, the V-42 was the standard issue fighting knife issued to the FSSF, whose members generally referred to it as the Force Knife or V-42 Stiletto.
-All members of the Force were trained extensively in its use, though only members of the Force's Combat Echelon were actually issued their own V-42 knife.
+First issued in 1942, the V-42 was the standard-issue fighting knife of the FSSF, whose members generally referred to it as the force knife or V-42 stiletto.
+All members of the force were trained extensively in its use, though only members of the force's combat echelon were actually issued their own V-42 knife.
 In combat, the V-42 proved itself an excellent thrusting weapon that could easily penetrate leather and heavy clothing, though its needle tip would occasionally stick when contacting bone after a deep thrust, making the knife difficult to withdraw.
-It has been claimed that some Force members re-ground the points of their knives to alleviate this, but Baldwin said that differences were due to variations in production, as the knives were hand-ground and largely hand-made.
+It has been claimed that some force members re-ground the points of their knives to alleviate this, but Baldwin said that differences were due to variations in production, as the knives were hand-ground and largely hand-made.

 Some 70 V-42 knives were issued with short U.S. Marine Corps Raider knife scabbards.
 This was confirmed by Case Cutlery shipping records, which indicate that some 70 V-42 knives were procured by the U.S. Navy and sent to the Brooklyn Navy Depot in late 1942 and early 1943.
 The knives were issued in 1943 to crewmen serving in Landing Force and Armed Boat Party while the ship was off the Florida coast at the start of a South Atlantic war patrol, searching for German commerce raiders and blockade runners.
-While USS Omaha did encounter German blockade runners, there were no recorded instances of the V-42 being employed against an opponent in combat.
+While Omaha did encounter German blockade runners, there were no recorded instances of the V-42 being employed against an opponent in combat.
 The 70 V-42s procured by the U.S. Navy were the only known V-42 knives sent to a unit or branch outside the First Special Service Force.
-US Army Paratroopers and Rangers also carried some of these knives as well.
+US Army paratroopers and rangers also carried some of these knives as well.

-The V-42 was depicted on the badges of the Canadian Special Operations Forces Command, Canadian Armed Forces, JTF2 and one of the United States Army Special Forces badges.
+The V-42 is depicted on the badges of the Canadian Special Operations Forces Command, Canadian Armed Forces, JTF2 and one of the United States Army Special Forces badges.

 W. R. Case & Sons Cutlery Co. manufactured a post-war version from 1989 until 1993.